-In line with the DFE guidance1 on teaching online safety in schools.
+In line with the DFE guidance on teaching online safety in schools.
 South Dartmoor Community College recognises that the use of technology has become a significant component of many safeguarding issues.
 In cases of child sexual exploitation, radicalisation, and sexual predation technology often provides the platform that facilitates harm.
 An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify and intervene in and escalate any incident where appropriate.
-South Dartmoor Community College's online safety Policy outlines how this is achieved.
+South Dartmoor Community College's online Safety Policy outlines how this is achieved.

-South Dartmoor Community College school recognises that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+South Dartmoor Community College recognises that the breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk:

-- Content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, racist or radical and extremist views. - Contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying.
+- content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying.